Shanghai wrestles with food shortages under virus shutdown

 BEIJING (AP) — Residents of Shanghai are struggling to get meat, rice and other food supplies under anti-coronavirus controls that confine most of its 25 million people in their homes, fueling frustration as the government tries to contain a spreading outbreak.

 Zhang Yu, 33, said her household of eight eats three meals a day but has cut back to noodles for lunch.
-They got no government supplies.
+They received no government supplies.

 “It’s not easy to keep this up,” said Zhang, who starts shopping online at 7 a.m.